AmirO8/MechaCar_Statistical_Analysis/README.md

 Null Hypothesis(Ho): The MechaCars have no difference in score compared to the competition.

 Alternate Hypothesis(Ha): There is a difference in score when comparing the MechaCar to the competition.

+The tests to run would be an ANOVA and T-Test.
+The independent variables can be compared to the population mean, the MechaCar.
+The ANOVA test will be used since ther are multiple variables(cost, fuel, efficiency.
+The means of all the metrics can be compared.